-TRISH recognizes the need to encourage innovation among the space health community, to attract cutting-edge technologies and high-risk, high-reward ideas, and to translate existing technologies for use in space flight.
+TRISH recognizes the need to encourage innovation among the space health community, to attract companies with cutting-edge technologies and high-risk, high-reward ideas, and to translate existing technologies for use in spaceflight.
 All proposals should be sure to clearly justify how the project will reduce risks to human health and performance in space.

 The Catalyst Grant Program offers a streamlined method for carrying out proof-of-concept projects, directed technology development(s) for space health that address a critical need(s), maturation of promising concepts with strong preliminary findings, and innovative projects that present opportunities outside of regularly scheduled solicitation cycles.